Ouch! That’s my nose!

-Kenny is a real Dog’s dog.
-A one-year old Australian shepherd rescue from Mississippi, with a loving personality, boundless energy and adorable curiosity, Kenny came to us with little in the way of manners.
-With his super smarts (I am biased!), he took to his training quickly and learned house-training, crate-training, leash walking, and basic commands in about a week…everything was great.
+Kenny is a one-year old Australian shepherd rescue from Mississippi, with a loving personality and boundless energy.
+But, Kenny came to us with little in the way of manners.
+He took to his training quickly and was house-trained, learned crate-training, leash walking, and basic commands in about a week.

-Except there was one big problem, when excited, Kenny liked to jump up and nip people’s noses!
+Except there was one big problem.
+When Kenny got excited, he liked to jump up and nip people’s noses!

-Kenny wasn’t aggressive, but he would excitedly jump up and nip people he likes on the nose.
 Unfortunately, he was never properly trained to not play-bite as a puppy.
-Being an Aussie with high levels of energy and a disposition to herding — learning bite inhibition was essential.
+Aussies have high levels of energy and a disposition to herding, so learning not to play-bite was essential.

 What do to when your puppy play bites